privilegeescalation/.org/content/stories/founders-statement.md

 I have been recovering from facial feminization surgery for 2 weeks and have spent my time incorporating The Privilege Escalation Foundation in California, and filing our Founding Bylaws with the IRS.

+I have one simple mission.

+{{< quote "to enable gender confirming healthcare, financial resources, and overall support for transgender minds in STEM."
+"Kris Nóva" "/kris-nova" >}}

+---

 After spending the majority of my career with other Non-Profit 501(c)(3) organizations there are a few things I knew I wanted to do.

 The more I thought about what was important to me as a transgender person, the more I realized how passionate I was about the bylaws and posture of the organization.